 One of the ways, which is also the original reason UMTR2ME was launched, is through our silicone bracelet campaign.
-These are not meant to be a fun, cool, or trendy bracelets to be worn by just anyone.
-These bracelets are meant to serve as a beacon of hope and encouragement while also serving as a resource.
+These are not meant to be a fun or cool bracelets worn by just anyone.
+Rather these bracelets are meant to serve as a beacon of hope and encouragement while also serving as a resource.

 On the inside of the bracelet is the UMTR2ME website where individuals are able to find

-many local, national and international resources that are available to assist them with whatever struggles they may be going through.
+many local, national and international resources available to assist with whatever struggles they may be going through.
 Struggles such as addiction, depression,

 self-injury, mental illness as well as many others.
 The website also has a continually expanding list of local counselors and therapist that UMTR2ME has established referral relationships with.

-Another way UMTR2ME provides hope, support and encouragement is through various social media platforms like Facebook, Instagram, Twitter, and YouTube.
-And it’s the variety of these platforms that has proven to be a invaluable source where individuals can find real community, real family, and real support from peers who offer their own words of hope, support, and encouragement.
+Another way UMTR2ME provides hope, support and encouragement is through our various social media platforms like Facebook, Instagram, Twitter, and YouTube.
+And it’s the variety of these platforms that has proven to be a invaluable resource where individuals can find real community from peers who offer their own words of hope, support, and encouragement.

-The UMTR2ME website has been visited by individuals in all 51 States as well as over 75+ different countries and languages and that is not meant to make UMTR2ME seem cool, trendy or popular, but rather to authenticate the fact that suicide is a pandemic that does not discriminate based on ones age, gender, ethnicity or country of origin.
+The UMTR2ME website has been visited by individuals in all 51 States as well as over 75+ different countries and languages and that is not meant to make UMTR2ME sound popular are trendy but rather to validate the fact that suicide is a pandemic that doesn’t discriminate based on age, gender, ethnicity or country of origin.

 You may be wondering what causes someone to consider suicide?
 Believe it or not the answer to that question is quite simple but first you must understand that suicide